Enovix Issues Purchase Orders for Agility Line and Completes Gen2 Autoline Equipment Orders

-/EIN News/ -- FREMONT, Calif., April 10, 2023 (GLOBE NEWSWIRE) -- Enovix Corporation (“Enovix”) (Nasdaq: ENVX), an advanced silicon battery company, today announced that it has issued purchase orders for its Agility Line, the company’s advanced, high-speed R&D line, which is designed to increase the speed of its battery customization and customer qualification processes.
+FREMONT, Calif., April 10, 2023 (GLOBE NEWSWIRE) -- Enovix Corporation ("Enovix") ENVX, an advanced silicon battery company, today announced that it has issued purchase orders for its Agility Line, the company's advanced, high-speed R&D line, which is designed to increase the speed of its battery customization and customer qualification processes.
 Enovix also announced it completed its Gen2 Autoline equipment orders.

 "Our team continues to deliver on the commitments we laid out when we announced our journey to scale," said Dr. Raj Talluri, President and CEO of Enovix.
 "Our Agility Line is designed to increase the speed of our customer qualification process and accelerate time-to-market for new, custom cells.
 This line is an important component of our revenue in 2024 and beyond."